If you’re a teen that’s tired of asking mom or dad for some extra spending money, this article is for you!

 My personal favorite is to contact blogs and websites directly.
 You’ll find that, generally, the owners of websites are friendly people.

 And, if you explain that you’re a teen looking to earn some extra money, you might find an opportunity to write a few articles for them.
 If they love what you write, you could find recurring work.

 If you go this route, it’s very important that you are passionate about the things that their blog covers.
 Passion shines through in content, and it helps you to secure recurring work.

 The other option that you have is to create your own blog.
 We have a guide for how to start a blog that offers a lot of insights about getting started.

 There are a number of free blogging platforms that you can use to share your message:

 I do recommend purchasing a unique domain name.
 You’ll earn more money in the long run if you build a brand online that is uniquely yours, instead of a sub-directory of someone else’s website.

-To stand out, you’ll want to study Content SEO.
-SEO, or Search Engine Optimization, is the process of building a website that is easy for Google to find.
+To stand out, you’ll want to do SEO, or Search Engine Optimization.
+It is the process of building a website that is easy for Google to find.
 When someone searches for topics related to your website, you want Google to send them to your website.